How to Write an Abstract | Steps & Examples

-- Analysis of the responses has shown that there is a strong correlation between coffee consumption and productivity.
+- Our analysis has shown a strong correlation between coffee consumption and productivity.

-- Analysis of the responses shows that there is a strong correlation between coffee consumption and productivity.
+- Our analysis shows a strong correlation between coffee consumption and productivity.

-- Analysis of the responses showed that there was a strong correlation between coffee consumption and productivity.
+- Our analysis showed a strong correlation between coffee consumption and productivity.

-Finally, state the main conclusions of your research: what is your answer to the problem or question?
+Finally, you should discuss the main conclusions of your research: what is your answer to the problem or question?
 The reader should finish with a clear understanding of the central point that your research has proved or argued.
 Conclusions are usually written in the present simple tense.

-- Based on these results, we concluded that coffee consumption increases productivity.
+- We concluded that coffee consumption increases productivity.

-- Based on these results, we conclude that coffee consumption increases productivity.
+- We conclude that coffee consumption increases productivity.

 If there are important limitations to your research (for example, related to your sample size or methods), you should mention them briefly in the abstract.
 This allows the reader to accurately assess the credibility and generalizability of your research.

-If your aim was to solve a practical problem, the conclusions might include recommendations for implementation.
+If your aim was to solve a practical problem, your discussion might include recommendations for implementation.
 If relevant, you can briefly make suggestions for further research.